matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 ### Deposits (to L2)

-Users must call the `deposit` method on the L1 bridge contract, which will trigger the following actions:
+Users must call the `deposit` method on the L1 bridge contract, which triggers the following actions:

 - The user's L1 tokens will be sent to the L1 bridge and become locked there.
 - The L1 bridge initiates a transaction to the L2 bridge using L1 -> L2 communication.